arthurfnsc/movies-api/README.md

 ### Running in The First Time

-The **MovieAPI** uses some Maven provided plugins, such as MapStruct.
+The **MovieAPI** uses some Maven provided plugins, such as MapStruct Plugin to auto map entities to DTOs.
 To be able to use MovieAPI, it's necessary to build the project in the first place.

 #### Build the MovieAPI Project: